-Fresh blow for Liz Truss as Braverman quits as home secretary with broadside on PM
+Suella Braverman quits as home secretary with scathing broadside to Liz Truss

 Ms Braverman said that “the business of government relies upon people accepting responsibility for their mistakes”, adding: “Pretending we haven’t made mistakes, carrying on as if everyone can’t see we have made them and hoping that things will magically come right is not serious politics.”

+In her letter accepting the resignation, Ms Truss wrote: “It is important that the ministerial code is upheld and that Cabinet confidentiality is respected.

+“I am grateful for your service as Home Secretary.
+Your time in office has been marked by your steadfast commitment to keeping the British people safe.”

-She notably gave no promise to support the prime minister from the backbenchers, fuelling expectations that she will mount a challenge for the leadership as the champion of the right if Truss is toppled.
+Ms Braverman notably gave no promise to support the prime minister from the backbenches, fuelling expectations that she will mount a challenge for the leadership as the champion of the right if Truss is toppled.

 The prospect of a Braverman leadership bid will shake hopes among critics of the PM that they will be able to find a single “unity” candidate to engineer the coronation of a new leader, rather than being forced to go to a vote of Conservative members.